liviucotfas/ase-windows-applications-programming/10 - WinForms - Databases - MSAccess.md

 		}
 	}
 	```
-9. Handle the Load events of the “MainForm” class as follows:
+9. Handle the Load events of the `MainForm` class as follows:

 	```c#
 	private void MainForm_Load(object sender, EventArgs e)